MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/create-update-entity-definitions-using-web-api.md

 |`IsPrimaryName`|true|

 > [!NOTE]
->  When you create or update labels using the <xref href="Microsoft.Dynamics.CRM.Label?text=Label ComplexType">, you only need to set the `LocalizedLabels` property.
+>  When you create or update labels using the [Label ComplexType](xref:Microsoft.Dynamics.CRM.Label), you only need to set the `LocalizedLabels` property.
 The `UserLocalizedLabel` value returned is based on the user's language preference and is read-only.

 The following example shows the creation of a custom table with the properties set.
 The language is English using the locale ID (LCID) of 1033. [!INCLUDE [lcid](../../../includes/lcid.md)]